tfvieira/tic43/README.md

 ## Lectures

+- Lecture 1: No notes for this lecture.
 - Lecture 2: This class is related to how use LLM through API in Python.
 - Lecture 3: This class is to use Text Processing techniques, using spaCy.
 - Lecture 4: This class is to building an AI application with UI, using Gradio.